About Remnant Church

 "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit."- Matthew 28:19

-The Remnant Presbyterian Church seeks to fulfill our Lord and Saviour, Jesus Christ's, great commission to make disciples of all nations.
+Remnant Church seeks to fulfill our Lord and Saviour, Jesus Christ's, great commission to make disciples of all nations.
 We want specifically to impact the campuses, the communities, and the world for Christ.
 We seek to fulfill this mission by challenging people to make a radical commitment to the local church, believing that it is through the church that God accomplishes His plan.
 Our aim is to produce kingdom workers who are faithful, available, teachable, and sacrificial by valuing worship, growth, accountability, and participation.
 Through the striving for these qualities, we will know that we are fulfilling God's unique calling for our church.

-One thing that sets the Remnant apart from many other churches is its emphasis on serious, committed church membership.
+One thing that sets Remnant apart from many other churches is its emphasis on serious, committed church membership.
 We believe that the calling to follow Christ is a serious commitment requiring nothing less than the surrender of one's whole life into His hands.
 We believe that a Christian's commitment to a church should be as serious as his or her commitment to Christ because we believe that the calling to follow Christ and the calling to be part of a church body are inseparable.
 To be a Christian is to be part of a church.
 Click here for more information.

 The membership process includes: